Thomas Lake Harris: Early life

 Thomas Lake Harris was born May 15, 1823, at Fenny Stratford in Buckinghamshire, England.
 His parents were strict Calvinistic Baptists and very poor.
 When Harris was five years old his parents emigrated from England, settling in the town of Utica, New York.
 His mother died when he was still a young boy and Harris was forced by circumstances to help support the family from the age of 9.

 At the age of 21 Harris became a Universalist minister, preaching to the congregation of the Fourth Universalist Society in the City of New York.

-From 1848 he became minister of an independent Christian congregation in New York City.
-In that church he came into contact with young newspaper publisher Horace Greeley, who was so moved by one of Harris's sermons that he was inspired to organize Harris's congregation to help found the New York Juvenile Asylum.
+In 1848, he became minister of an independent Christian congregation in New York City.
+In that church he came into contact with a young newspaper publisher, Horace Greeley, who was so moved by one of Harris's sermons that he was inspired to organize Harris's congregation to help found the New York Juvenile Asylum.

 Mysticism and communalism

 Harris soon turned towards spiritualism, becoming a devotee of the Swedish mystic Emanuel Swedenborg.
-By 1851 he had departed New York for Virginia, where together with Rev. J. L. Scott he launched the first of his communal enterprises, the Mountain Cove Community of Spiritualists, on pristine land claimed by one of the group's leaders to be the actual site of the Garden of Eden.
-It was intended to there create a "city of refuge" from which angels were to descend and ascend.
-The experiment was racked by squabbling over property and personalities, and after two years the Virginia commune collapsed.
+By 1851 he had departed New York for Virginia, where, together with Rev. J. L. Scott, he launched the first of his communal enterprises, the Mountain Cove Community of Spiritualists, on pristine land, claimed by one of the group's leaders to be the actual site of the Garden of Eden.
+The intention was to create a "city of refuge" from which angels were to descend and ascend.
+The experiment was racked by squabbles over property and personalities, and after two years, the Virginia commune collapsed.

 Following the collapse of the Mountain Cove Community, Harris went back to his native England, where he preached modified Swedenborgian ideas to a London congregation for several years.
-There he began his career as a writer and poet, publishing several books.
+There he began his career as a writer and poet, and published several books.
 Harris's poetry was well-regarded and he was the subject of a chapter by Alfred Austin in his book The Poetry of the Period.